How an ESG-Guided Strategy Transformed a Houston Community

 - Apr 22, 2020

 Affordable housing can bring meaningful, long-lasting economic benefits to a community in the form of increased spending power, increased hiring, and increased taxes and other revenue for local governments.
-The creation and preservation of affordable housing can also be part of a successful ESG investment strategy.
+The creation and preservation of affordable housing can also be part of a successful Environmental, Social and Governance investment strategy.

 In 2014, Mayor Sylvester Turner and the city of Houston sought a multimillion-dollar grant to redevelop Cleme Manor Apartments, an aging and poorly managed low-income housing project located next to an elementary school and community park in Houston’s Fifth Ward.
 Local officials suggested conditions at the property were causing higher crime rates and lower academic achievement, resulting in discussions to shutter the local elementary school.
 The city’s belief was that by transforming the property and renovating the park, crime would decrease, academic scores would rise, and community outcomes would improve.

 In 2014, NHPF received $41 million in funding to renovate Cleme Manor.
-PNC Bank NA, BBVA Compass, the U.S. Department of Housing and Urban Development, the National Affordable Housing Trust, the Texas Department of Housing and Community Affairs and the City of Houston provided funding.
+PNC Bank, BBVA Compass, the U.S. Department of Housing and Urban Development, the National Affordable Housing Trust, the Texas Department of Housing and Community Affairs and the City of Houston provided funding.

 These were some of the problems that Cleme Manor was facing: